-This page provides an overview of natural hazards management in New Zealand and outlines the Government's proposal for managing significant risks.
-It includes guidance resources.
+This page provides an overview of natural hazards management in New Zealand and includes guidance resources.

 Roles and responsibilities

 Under the Resource Management Act (1991), regional councils and territorial authorities have specific functions to manage natural hazards.

 The Ministry’s role is to administer and set national policy under the RMA.
 We take a risk-based approach to managing all natural hazards.
 This involves considering both the likelihood of natural hazards occurring and the consequences when they do.

 The management of significant risks from natural hazards is listed in section 6 of the RMA [New Zealand Legislation website] as a matter of national importance.

 Although a National Policy Statement (NPS) on natural hazards was signalled on the Forward agenda for national direction in 2016, this is being reconsidered in light of the recommendations of the Climate Change Adaptation Technical Working Group in the publication: Adapting to climate change in New Zealand: Recommendations from the Climate Change Adaptation Technical Working Group released in 2018.